intmus/inttheory22-23/_02-int-scales-keys/a1-scales.md

 ## Goals for this topic:

-As you listen through all of the examples below, you should:
+As you listen through the examples below, you should:
 - describe the pattern that determines the pitches in the *major* scale and all forms of *minor* scales regardless of starting pitch
     - You can think of this question as how to describe the scale without using note names or solfege.
 - figure out why *natural, melodic,* and *harmonic* minors are named as they are
-- memorize the names for each scale degree (i.e. tonic) as well as the corresponding numeral notation
+- memorize the names for each scale degree (e.g. tonic, super tonic, etc.) as well as the corresponding numeral notation
     - how the names for each scale degree are derived (e.g. How are dominant and subdominant scale degrees related?)
 - incorporate the Latin spelling for every solfege

 ### Important notes

 The following examples demonstrate how the tune of *Happy Birthday* would be written if only using the notes from a particular scale.
 In most examples, scale degrees are numbered below each pitch as well as solfege using movable "do".
 Additionally, scale degrees are named above the pitches for the examples in major and melodic minor.
+You goal is to find the scale from which the melody is derived, so you should start by arranging the pitches in an ascending order based on the scale degrees.
 When determining your pitch collections, pay particular attention to the differences of the sixth and seventh scale degrees.

 ### Major